-72. States Parties may request emergency assistance for work in connection with cultural and natural properties included or suitable for inclusion in the World Heritage List and which have suffered severe damage due to sudden, unexpected phenomena (such as sudden land subsidence, serious fires or explosions, flooding) or are in imminent danger of severe damage.
-Emergency assistance does not concern cases of damage or deterioration that has been caused by gradual processes such as decay, pollution, erosion, etc. Such assistance may be made available for the following purposes:
+- 74. States Parties may request emergency assistance for work in connection with cultural and natural properties included or suitable for inclusion in the World Heritage List and which have suffered severe damage due to sudden, unexpected phenomena (such as sudden land subsidence, serious fires or explosions, flooding) or are in imminent danger of severe damage caused by these phenomena.
+Emergency assistance does not concern cases of damage or deterioration that has been caused by gradual processes such as decay, pollution, erosion, etc. Such assistance may be made available for the following purposes: - to prepare urgent nominations of properties for the World Heritage List in conformity with paragraph 54 of these Guidelines; - (b) to draw up an emergency plan to safeguard properties inscribed on or nominated to the World Heritage List;

-- (a) to prepare urgent nominations of properties for the World Heritage List in conformity with paragraph 55 of these guidelines; - (b) to draw up an emergency plan to safeguard properties inscribed on or nominated to the World Heritage List; - to undertake emergency measures for the safeguarding of a property inscribed on or nominated to the World Heritage List. - 73.
+- (c) to undertake emergency measures for the safeguarding of a property inscribed on or nominated to the World Heritage List. - 75.
 Requests for emergency assistance may be sent to the Secretariat, at any time in the year, using form WHC/5.
-The Secretariat shall submit these requests to the Chairman to approve amounts up to \$ 20,000.
-For requests above \$ 20,000, the Chairman should consult the other members of the Bureau by telex/telegram before taking a decision.
+The Secretariat shall submit these requests to the Chairman to approve amounts up to \$20,000.
+For requests above \$20,000, the Chairman should consult the other members of the Bureau by telex/telegram before taking a decision.